l-chege/l-chege/README.md

 ### Hi there👋

-I am Laura Chege, a Cloud/DevOps engineer.
+I am Laura Chege, a Cloud Engineer.

 . ⚡ I'm passionate about building on infrastructure automation to unleash efficiency, reliablity and innovation.

-. 🔭 I'm currently building and working on Azure, K8s, Terraform.
+. 🔭 I'm currently building with Azure, K8s, Terraform.

 . 👯 I’m looking to collaborate more on opensource (learn and stay informed about cloud-native tools)